Mutual Fund Expense Ratio Explained (0.5% vs 1.8% — What It Actually Costs)

 4. Additional Expenses (within SEBI limits) SEBI allows AMCs to charge up to 0.20% additional expense for investments from cities beyond the top 30 (B30 cities).
 This is supposed to fund distributor outreach in smaller cities.
 Some funds charge this; others do not.

-If you would rather have a fee-only advisor show you the TER on each of your folios and the cumulative cost drag, book a free portfolio audit.
+If you would rather have a fee-only advisor show you the TER on each of your folios and the cumulative cost drag, Find a Fee Only Investment Advisor.

 The 25-Year Impact: ₹10L, 1.0% TER Difference